 Cooped Up Indoors Every Day?
 Get a Life with These 7 Tips

 Time to get a life.
-I was recently invited back to Kiss 92 to do a four-week series on work-life balance, which will air every Friday starting 22 March, between 7 to 9am (Singapore time).
-(All four episodes have already been pre-recorded so you’ll be listening to the recorded versions when you tune in.)
+Back in March 2012, I was invited on Kiss 92 to do a four-week series on work-life balance.
 Work-life balance is getting much attention locally as many Singaporeans are having serious problems achieving it, and I believe it’s the case in other modernized societies as well.

 If you have been spending your days behind closed doors whether because of work or because you don’t have

 any many friends, here are seven tips to get out there and get a life: